-MySQL AND Operator is one of the Logical Operator which is generally used in the WHERE Clause to apply multiple filters on the records returned by SELECT Statement.
+MySQL AND Operator are one of the Logical Operators which is generally used in the WHERE Clause to apply multiple filters on the records returned by SELECT Statement.
 It returns the result as:

 - 1, if all operands are non-zeros and not nulls.

 - 0, if one of the operands is zero.

-- NULL, If one of the operands is NULL, and remaining operands are non-zero.
+- NULL, If one of the operands is NULL, and the remaining operands are non-zero.

-Let us see how to use the MySQL Logical AND Operator in the WHERE Clause to filter the data.
-And, to explain this, we are going to use the below shown data.
+Let us see how to use the Logical AND Operator in the WHERE Clause to filter the data.
+And to explain this, we are going to use the below shown data.

 MySQL AND Operator Command prompt